andreasplesch/aframe-polygon-primitive/README.md

-## aframe-polygon-primitives
+## aframe-polygon-primitive

-A <a-polygon> primitive for [A-Frame](https://aframe.io).
+An a-polygon primitive for [A-Frame](https://aframe.io).
 This primitive produces a polygon the x-z plane.
-It depends on the faceset component.
+The primitive depends on the faceset component.
 The points of the polygon are located on the unit circle.
 The first point is at 1, 0, 0.

 ### Attributes